rust-lang/vscode-rust/README.md

 The plugin provides tasks for building, running, and testing using the relevant cargo commands.
 You can build using `ctrl + shift + b`.
-Access other tasks via `Run tasks` in the command palette.
+Access other tasks via `Run Task` in the command palette.

 The plugin writes these into `tasks.json`.
 The plugin will not overwrite existing tasks, so you can customise these tasks.
 To refresh back to the